mfpen strives to make a minimal impact with working methods and production.

 By using recovered deadstock fabric means that no new fabrics are being produced.

-Materials which have been used for other purposes upcycled and repurposed for new use.
+Materials and objects produced for other purposes upcycled and repurposed for new use.